CIRP mobile driving simulator in autonomous mode.

 - Emergency Autonomous to Manual Takeover in Driving Simulator: Teens vs. Adult Drivers -- This study uses CIRP’s advanced driving simulator to safely introduce teen and adult drivers to driving in an autonomous vehicle and assess their ability to remain vigilant and promptly take over in the case of a failure of the autopilot.
 The project aims to understand how much driving experience is needed to safely take over from autopilot mode, as well as how the driver’s age influences the ability to sustain attention.
 This information can be used to better understand the human factors at play in self-driving technology.
 Principal Investigators: Helen Loeb, PhD; Aditya Belwadi, PhD Funding: Center for Child Injury Prevention Studies (CChIPS)

 - Ensuring Safety of Children in Self-Driving Vehicles -- This study seeks to understand the safety needs of children riding unaccompanied in self-driving vehicles.
 Many parents rely on services like Uber to bring their children, riding unaccompanied by a parent or caregiver, to afterschool activities or other functions.
 As self-driving cabs are now entering the roadways, the question about the proper age for a minor to be unaccompanied in a cab becomes more complex.
 This research will help inform specification of safety features, guidelines, and policies that will enable children to safely ride unaccompanied in self-driving vehicles.
-Principal Investigator: Patrice Tremoulet, PhD Funding: Center for Child Injury Prevention Studies (CChIPS)
+Principal Investigator: Patrice Tremoulet, PhD Funding: Center for Child Injury Prevention Studies (CChIPS).
+Dr. Tremoulet also served as a member of the 2018 Blue Ribbon Panel convened by SafeKids Worldwide to provide recommendations to automakers and policymakers for ensuring children's safety in autonomous vehicles.
+Read the Children in Autonomous Vehicles Blue Ribbon Panel Report.

 - Ohio Portable Driving Simulator Systems Study -- Using software developed and validated on CIRP’s high fidelity fixed-based driving simulator, CIRP researchers are collaborating with CHOP spin-out company Diagnostic Driving to adapt a validated virtual driving skills assessment for real-world deployment by state DMVs, beginning with implementation through the Ohio Bureau of Motor Vehicle’s licensing centers, to help reduce the high crash rate among newly-licensed drivers.
 Principal Investigator: Flaura Winston, MD, PhD Funding: Ohio Department of Public Safety